 The heart of the TP-08S is the transmitter and receiver duo.
 Let’s look closely at each unit to learn more.

 The smaller of the two units, the transmitter broadcasts an RF signal.
-Aesthetically, it’s a study in grey and orange and looks a lot better than some models I’ve seen.
+Aesthetically, it’s a study in gray and orange and looks a lot better than some models I’ve seen.
 Those good looks are protected by a splash proof rubber sleeve, which also reduces the risk of damage if the unit gets bashed around.

 There’s a small LCD screen on the receiver that alternates between displaying the food temperature and the cooker temperature.
 It sports a single button on the front for turning the unit on and off, and switching between Fahrenheit and Celsius.